 Don't get me wrong...our writers certainly DO have an argumentative foundation somewhere in there by the time they reach us, but they still have a long way to go before they...

 I originally wrote this post when I was pioneering several brand new, advanced-level curriculums being made available to high school students: AP Seminar, AS Level Global Perspectives & Research, and AS Level English General Paper.
 And though I will mention these course names during the course of this post, it shouldn't be off-putting if you're not teaching these!
 Rather, the content found in this blog is applicable to virtually *any* teacher of writing, as it shares some of the most important foundational insights you'll need to teach students the basics of writing!
 But instead of omitting them, I wanted to maintain my mention of these courses since so many teachers of these courses rely on this post for guidance!
 Thanks, and happy reading!

 Teacher: "Ok, teams, for your research, you'll need to examine the issue through multiple perspectives.
 Mmm-kay?"

-Student (during presentation of research): "When I did my research from the...
+Student (during the presentation of research): "When I did my research from the...

 So to help you on your quest for a fresh start, I've put together an edgy little guidebook for you, which will hopefully inspire you to 'edovate'!

-By clicking on the image below, you'll get instant access to this super awesome guidebook in your inbox, AND you'll officially be part of my mailing list 'VibeTribe'...those awesome peoples who'll get access to many, many more resources like this to come!
+By clicking on the image above, you'll get instant access to this super awesome guidebook in your inbox, AND you'll officially be part of my mailing list 'VibeTribe'...those awesome people who'll get access to many, many more resources like this to come!